ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 - To ask feedback on which compilers and operating systems should be supported
 - To encourage contributions directly to GitHub to reduce the communication time overhead introduced by the exchange of Liaison Statements
 - [3GPP SA4 only] To appoint one or more 3GPP SA4 delegates for discussion and code review on GitHub

-## Liaison statement to other SDOs

-- To announce the availability of STL 2018, if consented
-- To ask feedback on which compilers and operating systems should be supported

 ## Review and integrate relevant STL2014 code